 Wood and Wood Products

 Wood is often used for cases because it is readily available, easy to work with, and attractive; however, all wood will generate volatile acids that can damage paper.
 If wood must be used, choose a type that is comparatively low in harmful emissions.
 Certain softwoods, notably poplar and basswood, are recommended.
 One hardwood, mahogany, is also low in volatiles, but true African mahogany must be used.
 Oak, frequently found in older cases, is the most acidic wood and potentially the most dangerous.
 If the budget allows, one can avoid use of wood in new case interiors.
 Anodized aluminum or properly manufactured coated steel frames are available but are expensive.
 Cases can also be designed without a wooden floor, with the frame on the outside of a Plexiglas or glass box.

 All wood surfaces in both new and old cases should be covered with appropriate barrier materials.
 This protection is especially important with cases made of wood composites or oak.
 Sealing the wood before the barrier material is installed will further reduce gaseous emissions.

 Barrier materials can be active or passive.
-Passive barriers that are chemically stable and relatively impermeable include polyester film (e.g., Mylar), 4-ply 100% ragboard, and polyethylene foam sheeting (e.g. Ethafoam or Volara).
+Passive barriers that are chemically stable and relatively impermeable include polyester film (e.g. Mylar), 4-ply 100% ragboard, and polyethylene foam sheeting (e.g. Ethafoam or Volara).
 Marvelseal, an adhesive-free laminate of aluminum foil, polyethylene, and polypropylene, is especially recommended because it is the one product that is totally impermeable to gases and moisture.
 In addition, Marvelseal is a flexible sheet that can bend and wrap.

 Sealants and Paints